deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure shows a treemap of the MEDINST dataset, illustrating the composition of tasks and the number of samples in each category.
+> 🔼 The figure shows a treemap visualization of the MEDINST dataset composition and the number of samples in each task category.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: MEDINST overview.